Antipodogomphus hodgkini

 It is endemic to the Pilbara region of Western Australia, where it inhabits rivers, streams and pools.

 Antipodogomphus hodgkini is a small to medium-sized black and yellow dragonfly with a long tail.

-Antipodogomphus hodgkini was discovered and named by Tony Watson and Gunter Theiscinger in Western Australia in 1969.
+Antipodogomphus hodgkini was collected and named by Tony Watson and Gunter Theiscinger in Western Australia in 1969.

+Etymology

+The genus name Antipodogomphus is derived from the Greek ἀντίποδες (antipodes, "those situated on the opposite side of the Earth"), combined with Gomphus, a genus name derived from the Greek γόμφος (gomphos, "peg" or "nail"), referring to the shape of the male abdomen.
+The name refers to the southern representative of that group.

+In 1969, Tony Watson named this species hodgkini, an eponym honouring E. P. Hodgkin (1908-1998) of the Department of Zoology, University of Western Australia, who supervised the early work and provided the original specimens.